DreamTechStudios/dreamvr-xr-unity/README.md

 ## License

 Please see the [LICENSE.md](/LICENSE.md) file.
+Also agree to the Dream Tech Studios OSS Agreement Copyright 2020 Google LLC

 ## Brand guidelines

+DO NOT use the google logo or name as your own, its not yours its copyrighted by Google LLC

+As long as you follow googles terms you should be fine

 The "Google Cardboard" name is a trademark owned by Google and is not included within the assets licensed under the Apache License 2.0.
 Cardboard is a free